 In Georgia, an individual claiming sexual harassment must generally file a Charge of Discrimination with the Equal Employment Opportunity Commission (EEOC) within 180 days from the date of the most recent unlawful act to preserve his/her rights.Remedies

 Remedies for sexual harassment may include back pay, front pay, compensatory damages, punitive damages, injunctive relief, attorneys’ fees and costs.

 Compensatory damages are allowed for future loss, emotional distress, pain and suffering, inconvenience, mental anguish and loss of enjoyment of life.
 In certain cases, punitive damages may be awarded to punish employers and deter them from intentionally violating the rights of other employees.

 If you have been a victim of sexual harassment, we can help.
-Please contact the Atlanta, Georgia sexual harassment attorneys at Fidlon Legal for a free consultation.
+Please contact the Atlanta, Georgia sexual harassment attorneys at Fidlon Legal for an initial case evaluation.